MarcoDesrouleaux/Azure-Virtual-Machines/README.md

 ### 2.1 Provide Basic Information for the Basics page
 1. Select the appropriate 'Subscription.'
 2. Enter a name for your Resource Group.
 For this example: we will name it Azure-Lab-1.
 3. Choose a region closest to your location.
-For this example, we will select (US) North Central US.
+For this example: We will select (US) North Central US.
 <img src="https://i.imgur.com/J4aqr2K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ### 2.2 Provide Basic Information for the Tags page (Optional)